01-02 - Foundations - Dig Foundation

 Don't forget about any internal ICF walls in your house design as they also need to have footing trenches.

-In my design, the depth of the footing trenches is 65.5 inches below grade (which is the height to which the site was cleared), and that is 85.5 inches below where I put the batter board strings.
+In my design, the depth of the footing trenches is 65.5 inches (6' 5-1/2") below grade (which is in my main house case is 44.5" (3' 8-1/2") below the height to which the site was cleared and 41.5" (3' 5-1/2") below top of slab), and that also happens to be 65.5 inches below where I put the batter board strings (because I made the batterboard height be at lowest grade, ie 24" above top of slab).

-The width of the footing trenches needs to be 40 inches in from the outer footing marker strings and an additional 12 inches outside of the outer footing marker strings for the weeping tile drainage pipe.
+The width of the footing trenches needs to be 40 inches in from the outer footing marker strings and an additional 8 inches outside of the outer footing marker strings for the weeping tile drainage pipe.
+That 8" corresponds to a 4" perforated pipe surrounded by 2" of crushed rock on each side.
 You also need one inch of clearance on the inside.
-That means the footing trench will be a total of 47 inches wide at the bottom.
+That means the footing trench will be a total of 49 inches wide at the bottom.

 With all the digging, it is worth finishing off the last couple of inches by hand as this will achieve the best accuracy, so get the digger operator to subtract 2 inches from the depth on the drawings when they are digging.